NCH-Motion-Laboratory/gaitutils/README.rst

 'gait cycle'.
 Data can be read from Vicon Nexus or directly from c3d files.

-An example operation would be "read a trial from Vicon Nexus, extract all gait cycles with valid forceplate contact, normalize the kinetics data to those cycles, and plot the ankle dorsi/plantarflexion moment".
-This can be accomplished with just a couple of lines of code:
+Example: to read the current trial from Vicon Nexus and plot the Plug-in Gait lower body kinematics:

 ::

-  from gaitutils import trial
+  import gaitutils

-  tr = trial.nexus_trial()
+  tr = gaitutils.trial.nexus_trial()
+  gaitutils.viz.plots.plot_trials(tr)

+Typical result: